Christianalamassi/E-commerce-Getranke/README.md

     - As a User I can see all the items so that I order or buy
     - As a user I can navigation easily and contact so that I can find the content
     - As a User I can see the details of each product so that I know what to order
     - As a User I can see what minimum price of order so that my order can be processed
+    - As a Visitor I can send questions so that I receive answer for my wondering
     - As an Admin I can ask the user to subscribe so that I can have their data
     - As a User I can have my data saved so that don't have to to refill it each time I need to process